makerdiary/python-keyboard/docs/macro.md

         dev.send_text('calc\n')
 ```

-## Automatic typing
+### Automatic typing

-Read a file in the USB storage and type its content automatically.
+Read a file in the keyboard's USB storage and type its content automatically.

 ```python
 def macro_handler(dev, n, is_down):